c0d3cisco/cookie-stand/README.md

 # cookie-stand

-## Get to Know Me
+## Summary

-This is to help Pat keep count of her store
+This site is to help Pat simulate her cookies sales and employees needed per store to meet her demands.

 ### Author: Francisco Sanchez